mandavamunya/Socca/README.md

 # What's next

-- Dockerize and use a RabbitMq docker image for a start
+- Dockerize and use a RabbitMq docker image
 - Add Kubernetes support and deploy to Azure AKS
 - Make use of Azure SQL Server